The Difference between Director’s Salary and Dividends

 What’s Employment Allowance (EA) and how does it affect how I pay myself?

-Where you are eligible for EA, for the tax year 2019/20 we would suggest the following pay structure:
+Where you are eligible for EA, and using the example of the tax year 2022/23, we would suggest the following pay structure:

-- This is over the National Insurance Primary Threshold so you will need to pay £464 in Employees’ NICs.
-The £495 Employer’s NIC you would also have to pay will be refunded via the EA scheme.
+- This is over the National Insurance Primary Threshold (£11,908 for directors) so you will need to pay £87.71 in Employees’ NICs.
+The £522 Employer’s NIC you would also have to pay will be refunded via the EA scheme.

 - Draw down £2,000 as dividends.
 This is the maximum from your dividend allowance and again, 100% of this will be tax free.